AaltoSciComp/scicomp-docs/about/join.rst

 Triton: computing and data storage resources
 --------------------------------------------

-Users from members of the
-community are allocated resources using a fair-share algorithm that guarantees a level of resources at least proportional to the stake, without the need for individual users to engage in separate
+:doc:`Triton </triton/index>` is the Aalto computing cluster, for computationally and data-intensive research.
+Users from members of the community are allocated resources using a fair-share algorithm that guarantees a level of resources at least proportional to the stake, without the need for individual users to engage in separate